herbishere/Does-It-Fit/README.md

 - Implement course compatibility flags

 ## To Run
+On Windows:
+- Download PyInstaller.
+- Use PyInstaller on main.py.
+- Take main.exe from /dist folder and put in higher folder.
-On Windows: Download and unzip folder.
-Run main.exe
+- Run main.exe